jbee/jbee.github.io/names.md

 Through the nature of the algorithm the names created always have a particular sound and rhythm.
-Different styles can easily be created.
+Different styles can easily be desigened.

 With lists of 4-5 fragment sets, each having about 7-8 members on average and fragments of 1-2 characters